We invite you to visit our practice. Call us for a tour at Fort Mill Office Phone Number 803-547-7779.

-This type of CT scanner uses a special type of technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths and bone in the cranial-facial region in a single scan.
-Images obtained with cone beam CT allow for more precise treatment planning, especially in implant placement, diagnosis cause of failing or symptomatic tooth such as in root canal treated tooth or crack tooth syndrome or identifying possible tumors and other disease that do not appear on traditional x-rays.
-Although CBCT have prove to be an invaluable diagnostic tool, is has yet to be the standard of care at this time, hence only a handful of dental practices have it.
+This type of CT scanner uses a special type of technology to generate three-dimensional (3-D) images of dental structures, soft tissues, nerve paths, and bone in the cranial-facial region in a single scan.
+Images obtained with cone beam CT allow for more precise treatment planning, especially in implant placement, diagnosis of the cause of failing or symptomatic tooth such as in root canal treated tooth or crack tooth syndrome, or identifying possible tumors and other diseases that do not appear on traditional x-rays.
+Although CBCT has proven to be an invaluable diagnostic tool, it has yet to be the standard of care at this time, hence only a handful of dental practices have it.
 We selected the Planmeca ProMax, as it has one of, if not the, lowest Ultra Low Dose on the market.

 Planmeca ProMax 3D offers a unique Planmeca Ultra-Low Dose imaging protocol that achieves an average of 77% reduction in radiation dose, when compared with standard imaging protocols, without compromising image quality and lower dose than standard 2D panoramic imaging.
-This intelligent protocol can be used for evaluation of implant to endodontic and anatomical features.
+This intelligent protocol can be used for the evaluation of implant-to-endodontic and anatomical features.

 Intraoral Digital X-rays

-Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
-Digital X-rays results in 1/6th the radiation exposure to you.
-The intraoral images zooms in on the teeth to detect cavities in between teeth and allows us to evaluate the tip of the root.
+Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film to the light.
+Digital X-rays result in 1/6th of the radiation exposure to you.
+The intraoral images zoom in on the teeth to detect cavities in between teeth and allow us to evaluate the tip of the root.

 For patients who do not look forward to needles, drilling, or numbness, Laser Dentistry may be the right choice.